 The Signs And Symptoms Of Tooth Sensitivity

-- Untreated gum disease and gum recession.
+- Ignoring gum disease and experiencing gum recession.

-- Damaged, cracked or chipped teeth.
+- Suffering from damaged, cracked, or chipped teeth.

-- Using tobacco products, cannabis products or vaping.
+- Using tobacco products, cannabis products, or vaping.

-- Grinding or clenching your teeth.
+- Grinding or clenching teeth, is known as bruxism.

-- Overuse of some teeth whitening products.
+- Excessive use of certain teeth whitening products.

 Contact us today